robingram/commercejs-list-products-react/README.md

 To begin we'll create a static HTML version of how we want our app to look.

-For the moment we'll use the React logo image that is included as part of the standard app as a placeholder for our product images so copy it to the `sr` directory.
+For the moment we'll use the React logo image that is included as part of the standard app as a placeholder for our product images so copy it to the `src` directory.

 ```
 cp public/logo192.png src/